pathwaycom/pathway/examples/templates/el-pipeline/README.md

 - `DB_USER`: The username for the PostgreSQL database.
 - `DB_PASSWORD`: The password for the PostgreSQL database.

-## Pathway License
+## Pathway Live Data Framework License

-If you are using advanced connectors or functionalities like SharePoint connectors or persistence, your project will require Pathway license.
+If you are using advanced connectors or functionalities like SharePoint connectors or persistence, your project will require Pathway Live Data Framework license.
-You can learn about the license [here](/developers/user-guide/introduction/licensing-guide), and you can get a free Pathway license [here](/get-license).
+You can learn about the license [here](/developers/user-guide/introduction/licensing-guide), and you can get a free Pathway Live Data Framework license [here](/get-license).

 Setting up the license is easy, you simply need to set it as the environment variable `PATHWAY_LICENSE_KEY`: